Comparing hyperbolic and extremal lengths for shortest curves: Background

 \subsection{Curves on surfaces}

-\begin{definition}[concrete curve and homotopy class of concrete curves] A \emph{concrete curve} $\gamma$ on a surface $S$ is a smooth connected 1-manifold $X(\gamma)$, possibly with boundary together with a map (also called $\gamma$) from $X(\gamma)$ into~$S$, sending $\partial X(\gamma)$ to $\partial S$.
-We say that $\gamma$ is \emph{trivial} if it is contained in a disk or once punctured disk of~$S$.
-Two concrete curves $\gamma$ and~$\gamma'$ are \emph{equivalent} if they are related by a sequence of the following moves: \begin{enumerate} \item \emph{homotopy} within the space of all maps $X(\gamma)$ to~$S$ (not necessarily immersions); \item \emph{reparametrization} of the 1-manifold; and \item \emph{dropping} trivial components. \end{enumerate} The equivalence class of $\gamma$ is denoted by~$[\gamma]$, and we will call it a \emph{multi-curve}.
-If $\gamma$ is connected, we will call it a \emph{curve}.
-When we just want to refer to the equivalence class, without distinguishing a representative, we will use capital letters such as~$C$.
-A concrete multi-curve~$\gamma$ is \emph{simple} if $\gamma$ is injective, and a multi-curve is simple if it has a concrete representative that is simple.
-Let $\mathcal{S}(S)$ denote the set of simple closed curves. \end{definition}
+\begin{definition}[curves] Let $\gamma$ in a surface $S$ be a smooth connected 1-manifold $X(\gamma)$, possibly with boundary, together with a map (also called $\gamma$) from $X(\gamma)$ into~$S$, sending $\partial X(\gamma)$ to $\partial S$.
+If $X(\gamma)$ is a circle, $\gamma$ will be called a curve.
+If $X(\gamma)$ is an interval, $\gamma$ will be called an arc.
+We say that $\gamma$ is \emph{trivial} if it is contained in a disk (so it is \emph{null-homotopic}), it is \emph{boundary parallel}, i.e. homotopic to a component of $\partial S$, or if it is \emph{peripheral}, i.e., it can be homotoped into a puncture.
+Two curves $\gamma$ and~$\gamma'$ are considered equivalent if they are related by \emph{homotopy} within the space of all maps $X(\gamma)$ to~$S$ (not necessarily immersions), \emph{reparametrization} of the 1-manifold and dropping trivial components.
+A curve~$\gamma$ is \emph{simple} if it has a representative for which the map $\gamma$ is injective. \end{definition}

-\begin{definition}[weighted multi-curve] A \emph{weighted multi-curve} $C=\bigcup_i a_i C_i$ is a multi-curve in which each connected component is given a positive real coefficient $a_i$.
-We add a further relation to the equivalence relation: \begin{itemize} \item \emph{merging} two parallel components can be merged by adding their weights. \end{itemize} For instance, $C \cup C$ is equivalent to $2C$.
-The space of weighted multi-curves up to equivalence is denoted by appending an $\mathbb{R}$ in front of their non-weighted names, so $\R\Simples(S)$ is the space of weighted simple multi-curves and $\R\Curves(S)$ is the space of weighted multi-curves in general. \end{definition}